Ambrevar/dotfiles/README.md

 compilation with various engines and index support, external PDF view with SyncTeX support, temp files clean function, PDF compression.

+I make use of just a few unofficial packages.
+Use `init-extra-packages` to install/update them all at once.

 ### Mutt

 * Compile options: IMAP and SMTP support.